 The purpose of this appendix is to establish standard, uniform procedures for the implementation and oversight of the program within the FOD area of responsibility.
-This appendix can be modified only in writing and by mutual acceptance of ICE and the Columbia County Sheriff's Office.
+This appendix can be modified only in writing and by mutual acceptance of ICE and the CCSO.